 Producing organically means respecting the rules on organic farming.
 These rules are designed to promote environment protection, maintain the biodiversity of Europe and build consumer trust in organic products.
 These regulations govern all areas of organic production and are based on a number of key principles, such as:

 - limiting the use of artificial fertilisers, herbicides and pesticides;

-- prohibiting the use of hormones and restrict the use of antibiotics and only when necessary for animal health.
+- prohibiting the use of hormones and restricting the use of antibiotics to only when necessary for animal health.